How to Choose a Wedding Band That Complements Your Engagement Ring

 So, what's happening with wedding bands today?
 Some of the biggest wedding band trends we see at the moment are:

-Matching with Your Significant Other: keeping bands more simple and unisex means sharing a wedding band style is easier.
+- Matching with Your Significant Other: keeping bands more simple and unisex means sharing a wedding band style is easier.
 This is a real treat for those who love symbolism—two unbreakable bonds to fuse the two of you together.
 A Classic Band in matching colors allows for many possibilities.
 Perhaps you want the same ring with little touches of individuality?
 Consider adding a lab grown diamond or some texture.

-Matte Wedding Bands: a matte band is a contemporary take on the traditional wedding band.
+- Matte Wedding Bands: A matte band is a contemporary take on the traditional wedding band.
 The subtle texture is a real statement and allows the focus to be on the profile.
 Other textures are also having a moment right now.
-We have a soft spot for rope designs and Plum is happy to customize any rings to have a brushed or matte finish.
+We have a soft spot for rope designs, and Plum is happy to customize any rings to have a brushed or matte finish.

-Contour Bands: more on this later, but the elegance a contour band provides by making the wedding ring and engagement ring shine as a duo is unmatched!
+- Contour Bands: more on this later, but the elegance a contour band provides by making the wedding ring and engagement ring shine as a duo is unmatched!

 Your wedding band is likely to feel as sentimental, or more so, than your engagement ring.
 It is a piece of precious metal imbued with romantic significance and should make your heart take a little happy tumble whenever you play with it while going about your day.